ray-project/ray/doc/using-ray-on-a-large-cluster.md

 ssh-add <ssh-key>
 ```

-Now log in to the head node with the following command.
+Now log in to the head node with the following command, where
+`<head-node-public-ip>` is the public IP address of the head node (just choose
+one of the nodes to be the head node).

 ```
-ssh -A ubuntu@raycluster
+ssh -A ubuntu@<head-node-public-ip>
 ```

 ### Build a list of node IP addresses